 Other Methods to Submit a Public Information Request

-To submit a request in person, please print the Public Information Request form and drop it off at City Hall, located at 100 N. 13th Street, Alpine, Texas 79830.
+To submit a request in person, please complete the Public Information Request form and drop it off at City Hall, located at 100 N. 13th Street, Alpine, Texas 79830.

-To submit a request by email, please fill out the Public Information Request form and email the completed form to email@example.com.
+To submit a request by email, please complete the Public Information Request form and email the completed form to email@example.com.

-To submit a request by USPS mail, please fill out the Public Information Request form and mail the completed form to:
+To submit a request by USPS mail, please complete the Public Information Request form and mail the completed form to: